The 15 best parks in NYC for outdoor grilling

 5. Ferry Point Park

 Plan your next barbecue at the Bronx’s Ferry Point Park, a nearly 420-acre park located East of the Whitestone Bridge that boasts views of the East River, the Long Island Sound, and the Manhattan skyline.
 Get your grilling going at this Throggs Neck neighborhood park at both the north and south ends.
 Baseball fields, basketball courts, and a pedestrian trail will keep you busy before and after your BBQ festivities.
-Plus, the park offers a separate 20-acre waterfront parkland which includes a picnic area and tidal wetlands.
+Plus, the park offers a separate 20-acre waterfront parkland which has a picnic area and tidal wetlands.

 6. Queensbridge Park